orionrobots/orionrobots.github.io/wiki/soldering.md

 <h1  id="Solder">Solder</h1>
 <p>The Solder itself is an alloy, which was tin and lead, but other alloys are used now that lead is no longer an option.
 Lead is fairly mouldable and has a low melting point, hence why it was used, but is also toxic.
 </p>
 <p>Solder comes in a number of types, with different melting points.
-For electronic<a class="wiki wikinew for-review" title="Create page: electronic">?</a> work, low melting points are most definitely better as they reduce the risk of damaging components.
+For electronic work, low melting points are most definitely better as they reduce the risk of damaging components.
 </p>
 <h1  id="Flux">Flux</h1>
 <p>Flux is a resinous substance used to clean contaminants and oxidants from a surface, smoothing it and priming it so the solder can flow well and make a good electronic bond.
 Flux may come inside the solder as a core, or can be bought separately and pumped in with a syringe or similar.
 Flux can be heated a fair way, but overheating it can make it bubble and spatter - not a good thing at all.